 MSW School Rankings

 US News and World Report magazine conducts an annual survey of the nation's colleges and universities, issuing ranking and ratings for various types of universities and for many of the major graduate programs.
 Their ranking for the top ten schools of social work is provided below along with some brief comments about the programs at each school.
 The MSW is one of those degrees that often leads to a direct counseling practice and requires state licensure.
 Before enrolling in an MSW program you should check with the proper agency in the state where you intend to pursue your career about any issues regarding the source of your degree.
-Note these are all CAMPUS based programs, see here for Online MSW programs.
+Note these are all CAMPUS based programs.

 - Washington University in St. Louis offers the MSW with six areas of specialization: social & economic development; management; children, youth & families; gerontology; health; and mental health.
 Students also have the option of an individualized program.
 The Brown School of Social Work gives out about $3 million in scholarships every year.